 A GI-MAP stool test measures the DNA of the microbes in a stool sample using quantitative polymerase chain reaction (qPCR) technology.

-Are you one of the 50% of people who have H. pylori?
+Are you one of the 50% of THE GLOBAL POPULATION THAT HAS H. pylori?

 - Campuzano-Maya G. Hematologic manifestations of Helicobacter pylori infection.
 World J Gastroenterol 2014; 20(36): 12818-12838.
 DOI: https://dx.doi.org/10.3748/wjg.v20.i36.12818

 - Ahmed N. 23 years of the discovery of Helicobacter pylori: Is the debate over?
 Ann Clin Microbiol Antimicrob.
 2005;4:17. doi:10.1186/1476-0711-4-17